maddendeluxe/madden12deluxe/README.md

 JDHalfrack - Creator of tools used to create this mod (DFR5, Madden Uniform Editor and Ripper), Assistance on HEX Editing

-JD637 - Creator of tools used to create this mod (Texture Downloader)
+JD637 - Creator of tools used to create this mod and various textures from NCAA Next (Texture Downloader)

 SNOHBAWL - Creator of NEXT Field Template